 Subsequent to the rollout of this system, CEM Corporation encountered tough economic conditions globally and entered a period of rationalization and cost cutting.
-According to the KnowledgeLink Manager, “from the perspective of CEM, the new learning management system provided an opportunity to decrease its own costs by extending online learning from a primarily technical focus, to incorporate the skills and aptitudes needed throughout the organization.
-It presented many new possibilities including more efficient use of the existing learning centre facilities for delivery of internal courses, the maximization of learning across the organization and improved performance though increased competencies.”
-He added that “all in all, it was seen as a mechanism which would enable CEM to position itself strongly as a learning focused organization, and potentially, as an exporter of knowledge.”
+According to the KnowledgeLink manager, “From the perspective of CEM, the new learning management system provided an opportunity to decrease its own costs by extending online learning from a primarily technical focus, to incorporate the skills and aptitudes needed throughout the organization.
+It presented many new possibilities including more efficient use of the existing learning centre facilities for delivery of internal courses, the maximization of learning across the organization, and improved performance though increased competencies.”
+He added that “all in all, it was seen as a mechanism which would enable CEM to position itself strongly as a learning-focused organization, and potentially, as an exporter of knowledge.”

 Enterprise Learning Solution Components

-As illustrated in Figure 1, CEM’s Enterprise Learning Solution consists of many components.
-Much of the learning material is created and maintained by CEM employees using a number of products including Microsoft Office, Adobe Acrobat and Saba Publisher.
+As illustrated in Figure 1, CEM’s enterprise learning solution consists of many components.
+Much of the learning material is created and maintained by CEM employees using a number of products including Microsoft Office, Adobe Acrobat, and Saba Publisher.
 Content is stored on CEM’s own storage repository, on site.
-In addition, courseware that is created and maintained directly by third parties is stored offsite in the storage repository of the third party organization.
-Courseware is provided to CEM by a number of third party learning content suppliers, including KnowledgeNet and Netg.
-While all learning content is primarily provided to CEM employees through KnowledgeLink, it is also possible to access some of the third party courseware directly through the internet.
+In addition, courseware that is created and maintained directly by third parties is stored offsite in the storage repository of the third-party organization.
+Courseware is provided to CEM by a number of third-party learning content suppliers, including KnowledgeNet and NETg.
+While all learning content is primarily provided to CEM employees through KnowledgeLink, it is also possible to access some of the third-party courseware directly through the Internet.

-Employees may use KnowledgeLink to manage their own learning processes, for example – they may enroll in classroom courses, search for learning material, engage in an online learning activity, or look at what development options are suitable for their role within the organization.
-Managers may use the system to manage the learning processes of their employees, for example, they may examine the status of learning activities for their employees; assign learning initiatives to their employees; and generate reports on learning activities.
-Administrators and training personnel may use the system to administer and manage employee training, for example, they may publish and manage learning content; manage the catalogue of courses; and create reports on learning activities.
-While much of the required reporting is provided by KnowledgeLink, administrators also use third party software called Brio to generate more sophisticated reports.
+Employees may use KnowledgeLink to manage their own learning processes—for example, they may enrol in classroom courses, search for learning material, engage in an online learning activity, or look at what development options are suitable for their role within the organization.
+Managers may use the system to manage the learning processes of their employees—for example, they may examine the status of learning activities for their employees, assign learning initiatives to their employees, and generate reports on learning activities.
+Administrators and training personnel may use the system to administer and manage employee training—for example, they may publish and manage learning content, manage the catalogue of courses, and create reports on learning activities.
+While much of the required reporting is provided by KnowledgeLink, administrators also use third-party software called Brio to generate more sophisticated reports.

-KnowledgeLink has the capability of managing and tracking both offline activities (e.g. books, ‘on the job’ training, mentoring, classroom training) and online activities (e.g. video and audio, rich media, webcasts, web-based training, virtual classroom training).
+KnowledgeLink has the capability of managing and tracking both offline activities (e.g., books, “on-the-job” training, mentoring, classroom training) and online activities (e.g., video and audio, rich media, Webcasts, Web-based training, virtual classroom training).
 In the case of online activities, learning content may be accessed and delivered through KnowledgeLink either from CEM’s repository or from the third party’s storage repository.
-Certain testing is built into the learning content itself, but additional pre-training-testing and post-training-testing may be invoked and this is provided by another third party product called QuestionMark.
+Certain testing is built into the learning content itself, but additional pretraining and posttraining testing may be invoked; this is provided by another third-party product called Questionmark.